 Regional councils are responsible for identifying economic opportunities, needs and challenges, and establishing priorities among those opportunities that can be addressed through regional collaboration.
 Regional opportunities and priorities are laid out in an economic growth and diversification plan.
 Regional councils are also responsible for soliciting, reviewing and recommending regional projects to the board for funding that align with these priorities.

 Each regional council is assisted by a support organization that is responsible for regional program operations, including serving as the fiduciary for all GO Virginia funding in the region.
-To contact the support organization, please email Jennifer Morgan at email@example.com.
+To contact the support organization, please email Ian Ginger at email@example.com.

-- Statewide Competitive Funds: These funds are for multi-region projects.
-These funds are separate from the regional allocation and is up to the discretion of the State Board to approve.
+These funds are for multi-region projects.
+These funds are separate from the regional allocation and are up to the discretion of the State Board to approve.

 Growth and Diversification Plan